thaiv28/CS-14115_SS22/session_07/session_07_lab_manual.md

 ## 0)  Understanding Session 6+

-We will start today's session with a breakout room exercise.
+We will start today's session with a group exercise.

  **Task 1:** Together with your teammates, open the solution for session 6 and check out the website and the code.
 Examine the code and come up with at least three questions that you have.
 Lastly, come up with one 'quiz' question where you test the HTML and CSS skills or your peers